Mirabelle plum

 Mirabelle plum (Prunus domestica subsp. syriaca) is a cultivar group of plum trees of the genus Prunus.
 It is believed that the plum was cultivated from a wild fruit grown in Anatolia.

 Description

 The mirabelle is identified by its small, oval shape, smooth-textured flesh, and especially by its red, or dark yellow colour which becomes flecked in appearance.
 They are known for being sweet and full of flavour.
 The fruit is primarily used in fruit preserves and dessert pies, and its juice is commonly fermented for wine or distilled into plum brandy.
 Some 90% of mirabelle plums grown commercially are made into either jam (70%) or eau de vie (20%).
-The plums are also excellent when eaten fresh.

 The mirabelle reaches maturity and is harvested from July to mid-September in the Northern Hemisphere.
 The traditional method of shaking the trees is now mechanized, but the principle remains the same: the ripe fruits are shaken loose and collected in a net under the tree.